TriskelionTech/HA-SmartThings-Find/README.md

+This repository has been forked to be able to be installed on my HACS instance.
+I am not actively maintaining it or supporting it at this time, but it does still seem to work?

 # ⚠️ Repository archived! ⚠️
 Unfortunately, I no longer have the time to maintain this repository.
 I underestimated how much work it would be.
 Additionally, my focus recently has shifted away from HA (and programming in general) towards other things.
 I sincerely hope someone else can take over and build a solid, reliable integration from what's already here.